 According to the respondent, his friend was “violated” with an electroshock weapon by this same officer.
 However, when asked for further information, he seemed visibly uncomfortable to go more into detail.

-Afterwards, all men were body searched.
+The respondent reports that afterwards, all men were body searched.

 “Because the police wants to make sure if they are hiding any phone or any camera.”

-Upon their arrival, the people were unloaded from the van, one by one, and then assaulted with a baton by police officers.
+Upon their arrival, the people were unloaded from the van, one by one, and then reportedly assaulted with a baton by police officers.

 “They were just beating us once.
 Some people on the head, some on the back, some on the leg.”

 At the border, the respondent described being taken to a site that bore no resemblance to an “official police station.”
 He recalled a big building surrounded by a barbed wire fence – likely one of the border-guard stations which serve as detention facilities.
-According to the respondent, the officers wore green uniforms with the greek flag on their sleeves and police insignia.
-All officers were masked and spoke greek.
+According to the respondent, the officers wore green uniforms with the Greek flag on their sleeves and police insignia.
+All officers were masked and spoke Greek.
 The respondent did not remember the exact number present.

 The respondent and the other 55 people from the police station had to wait outside in the rain for one hour.
 Two male police officers in green uniforms guarded the group.
 While outside, the respondent heard the voices of females speaking in Arabic to their children inside the building.
 He assumed that women and their children were detained there.
-The respondent did not receive any food or water, nor was he allowed to access a toilet.
+The respondent reports that he did not receive any food or water, nor was he allowed to access a toilet.